16 min read

 If your time is very valuable, it may be worth paying a premium to live close to your workplace, otherwise, you’ll need to ensure you’re driving against peak traffic.
 For example, you’ll need to travel out of major business centres like the City Bowl, Claremont or Belville in the mornings.

-There are few suburbs in Cape Town that don’t have a decent local shopping centre nearby.
-If you want to be close to major supermarkets, gyms or any other big store or service, some parts of the Southern Suburbs and South Peninsula may be less convenient.
+Cape Town is littered with cute little shopping centres.
+There are actually very few neighbourhoods that don’t have a decent local shopping centre nearby.
+However, if you want to be close to major supermarkets, gyms or any other big stores or services, some parts of the Southern Suburbs and South Peninsula may need to be scratched off your list.

 Luckily, the number and spread of major retail developments have generally kept pace with residential property development, so it’s hard to find yourself based more than 15 or 20-minute travel from a major mall.

 In Cape Town’s property world, money walks—as in, it walks to the beach, mountain, or school.
-House prices and rents are closely tied to avoiding traffic and the proximity of natural beauty and recreation.
+House prices and rental rates are closely tied to avoiding traffic and the proximity of natural beauty and recreation.

 The city’s most affordable areas lie mostly to the east of the Southern Suburbs railway line, and the north and east of the CBD.